Comparing Verb Technology (VERB) and The Competition

-Verb Technology (NASDAQ: VERB) is one of 99 public companies in the “Software—Application” industry, but how does it contrast to its peers?
-We will compare Verb Technology to related businesses based on the strength of its profitability, institutional ownership, dividends, valuation, analyst recommendations, risk and earnings.
+Verb Technology (NASDAQ: VERB) is one of 101 publicly-traded companies in the “Software—Application” industry, but how does it contrast to its rivals?
+We will compare Verb Technology to similar businesses based on the strength of its profitability, valuation, earnings, institutional ownership, analyst recommendations, dividends and risk.

-Verb Technology has a beta of 1.04, meaning that its stock price is 4% more volatile than the S&P 500.
-Comparatively, Verb Technology’s peers have a beta of 1.04, meaning that their average stock price is 4% more volatile than the S&P 500.

-This is a summary of current recommendations for Verb Technology and its peers, as provided by MarketBeat.
+This is a summary of current recommendations and price targets for Verb Technology and its rivals, as provided by MarketBeat.com.

 |Sell Ratings